Mr John McClenaghen

-He has an MA in Fine Art from the University of Liverpool, a BA (Hons) in Fine Art from the Glasgow School of Art and is a Fellow of the Higher Education Academy.
-John has taught within a number of Art Schools as far apart as Yorkshire and Essex.
+John has an MA in Fine Art from the University of Liverpool, a BA (Hons) in Fine Art from the Glasgow School of Art and is a Fellow of the Higher Education Academy.
+He has taught within a number of Art Schools as far apart as Yorkshire and Essex.

 As an artist he explores how time, change and the experience of space can form a dialogue with the decision making process in painting.
 His work has often extended painting into installation and assemblage.
 Recently he has employed 3D digital mapping, which ironically displaces the uniqueness of the original painted surface while providing access to the layers of decisions that define it as a practice.

 Collaborative works include Seeing Walls (Shanghai) and Distance (Sofia) with Alec Shepley and most recently niuR (ruin in reverse) with digital artist Simon Hall as part of Carbon meets Silicon at Oriel Sycharth in Wrexham.